Heat force Game 6, top Lakers to stave off elimination

 Back and forth they went.
 Butler got fouled with 46.7 seconds left, then slumped over the baseline video boards, clearly exhausted.
 He made both foul shots for a one-point lead; Davis’ putback with 21.8 seconds left got the Lakers back on top.

+“We were very close,” Lakers coach Frank Vogel said.
+“I felt two bad calls at the end put Butler to the line, you know, and that’s unfortunate in a game of this magnitude.”

-Heat coach Erik Spoelstra used his last timeout before the ensuing possession, just to buy Butler a couple minutes of rest.
+Heat coach Erik Spoelstra used his last timeout after Davis’ go-ahead score, just to buy Butler a couple minutes of rest.
 Butler drove the lane, drew contact and made both with 16.8 seconds left for a 109-108 lead.

-The Lakers’ mission at that point could not have been more simple: Get a basket, win a title.

-They couldn’t do it.
-James found reen all alone for a top-of-the-key 3-pointer which missed, and Herro finished it off with two free throws.
+“Every young player coming into this league should study footage on Jimmy Butler, the definition of a two-way player competing on both ends, five steals, and then making those big plays down the stretch for us offensively,” Spoelstra said.

+Thanks to Butler, who played all but 38 seconds, they escaped.
+The season continues.

 TIP-INS

 Heat: Point guard Goran Dragic (torn left plantar fascia) missed his fourth consecutive game.
-He was hurt in the first half of Game 1. … Butler had 22 points in the first half, the second-most in Heat finals history.
-Dwyane Wade had 24 at halftime of Game 4 of the 2006 finals.
+He was hurt in the first half of Game 1.
+“I pray, I hope, that we get 7 back,” Butler said. … Butler had 22 points in the first half, the second-most in Heat finals history.
+Dwyane Wade had 24 at halftime of Game 4 of the 2006 finals. … Robinson made seven 3-pointers.

-Lakers: James passed Karl Malone for No. 2 on the NBA’s all-time scoring list — including playoff and regular-season games. … It was playoff game No. 259 for James, tying Derek Fisher for the most in NBA playoff history.
+Lakers: James and Davis were a combined 24 for 36.
+The rest of the Lakers were 14 for 46. … It was playoff game No. 259 for James, tying Derek Fisher for the most in NBA playoff history. … The Lakers’ reserves shot 5 for 22.

-Lakers: James passed Karl Malone for No. 2 on the NBA’s career scoring list — including playoff and regular-season games. … James tied Derek Fisher’s playoff record of 259 appearances.